-Set a user callback to be called during the Xpress-SLP augmentation process

-Prob The current SLP problem.
-UserFunc The function to be called during problem augmentation.
+Set a user callback to be called during the Xpress-SLP augmentation process prob The current SLP problem. construct The function to be called during problem augmentation.
 UserFunc returns an integer value.
-See below for an explanation of the values. myProb The problem passed to the callback function. myObject The user-defined object passed as Object to XSLPsetcbconstruct.
-Object Address of a user-defined object, which can be used for any purpose by the function.
-Object is passed to UserFunc as myObject.
+See below for an explanation of the values. cbprob The problem passed to the callback function. cbdata The user-defined object passed as data to XSLPsetcbconstruct. data Address of a user-defined object, which can be used for any purpose by the function. data is passed to UserFunc as cbdata.